-This was especially intense when my father was arrested and taken away by the Ministry of Internal Affairs two weeks after my parents applied for an exit visa to emigrate from the Soviet Union.
+This was especially intense when my father was arrested and taken away by the Ministry of Internal Affairs three weeks after my parents applied for an exit visa to emigrate from the Soviet Union.
 So, the bird imagery has its origins in my childhood, like a lot of my art.
 Even the coiled form in the center of these works, which represent a plane launcher, goes back to my early interest in aviation.

 One summer, I learned to build model aircrafts at a sleep-a-way camp, transferring technical drawings of plane parts onto plywood.
 We would use hand and electric saws to produce multiple identical shapes — for fuselage, wings, landing gear — and glue them together.
 When I told my parents about them, my mom said: “Your grandpa would be very proud,” because her father was a director of the first military airplane factory in the 1930s Russia.
 At the end of the summer, there was a flying competition, and I won!
 So, Architecture of metaFlight, is a metaphor for creative freedom; that of the inner child.